Who Is Mark Zuckerberg?

 Mark Zuckerberg’s Education

-To keep up with Mark's burgeoning interest in computers, his parents hired private computer tutor David Newman to come to the house once a week and work with Mark.
+To keep up with Zuckerberg's burgeoning interest in computers, his parents hired private computer tutor David Newman to come to the house once a week and work with Zuckerberg.
 Newman later told reporters that it was hard to stay ahead of the prodigy, who began taking graduate courses at nearby Mercy College around this same time.

 Zuckerberg later studied at Phillips Exeter Academy, an exclusive preparatory school in New Hampshire.
 There he showed talent in fencing, becoming the captain of the school's team.
 He also excelled in literature, earning a diploma in classics.